 Service experiences are complex, and experiences of gender-based discrimination, harassment, assault, and general life challenges often occur alongside positive experiences of meaningful work and camaraderie with peers.
 Nonetheless, data from the 2020 MFLS showed that challenges such as gender discrimination and sexual harassment and assault affect female active-duty service members disproportionately compared to their male peers.
-These negative experiences related to military service can have long-term implications on both retention and recruitment of females to active-duty service and run counter to DoD efforts at increasing diversity.12 In contrast, research shows that a positive experience from reporting an incident leads to decreased emotional distress and a stronger intention of retention.13 Additionally, service to a younger generation, so reducing challenges and eliminating discrimination and harassment may be necessary for a sustainable pipeline of recruiting and retaining a gender diverse military.
+These negative experiences related to military service can have long-term implications on both retention and recruitment of females to active-duty service and run counter to DoD efforts at increasing diversity.
+In contrast, research shows that a positive experience from reporting an incident leads to decreased emotional distress and a stronger intention of retention.
+Additionally, service members take all of these factors into consideration when recommending service to a younger generation, so reducing challenges and eliminating discrimination and harassment may be necessary for a sustainable pipeline of recruiting and retaining a gender diverse military.